beetbox/aura/docs/api.rst

 an effort to standardize the name and format of common (albeit not universal) metadata.

-.. _links:
+.. _relationships:

-Links
-'''''
+Relationships
+'''''''''''''

-Resources can link to each other: for example, a track can link to its containing album and, conversely, an album can link to its tracks.
+In AURA, there are `relationships`_ among resources.
+For example, a track can have a relationship to its containing album and, conversely, an album has relationships to its tracks.

+`JSON API relationships`_ appear under the ``relationships`` key within the resource object, which maps to an object.
+Values in that object are JSON API "relationship objects": in AURA, these are wrappers for `resource linkages`_, which indicate the ID of another resource.
-Links appear under the ``links`` key within the resource object.
-For example, a track object may link to its album like this:
+For example, a track object links to its album like this:

 .. sourcecode:: http